-41. What are the methods to shutdown an Oracle database?
+41. What are the methods for shutting down an Oracle Database?

 - Normal Mode:

-In normal mode the database is shut down by default.
-It can be used when no other clause is provided. the database waits for all currently linked users to detach from the database before shutting it down and no new connections are permitted once the statement is released.
-The command line is
+In normal mode, the database is shut down by default.
+It can be used when no other clause is provided.
+The database waits for all currently linked users to detach from it before shutting it down, and no new connections are permitted once the statement is released.
+The command line is as follows:

 - Transactional Mode:

-Transactional mode helps to shut down the database while allowing to complete the active transactions.
-In this process, no new connections are allowed and this mode waits for all transactions to finish before shutting down the database.
-Use this command line to shut down the database
+Transactional mode helps shut down the database while allowing it to complete the active transactions.
+In this process, no new connections are allowed, and this mode waits for all transactions to finish before shutting down the database.
+Use this command line to shut down the database:

 - Immediate Mode:

-When you know a power outage is coming up fast, then you can use immediate mode.
-All sessions will be disconnected, all running transactions will be rolled back, the database does not wait for existing database users to disconnect until proceeding and the database will be shut down.
+When you know a power outage is at the door, you can use immediate mode.
+All sessions will be disconnected, all running transactions will be rolled back, the database will not wait for existing database users to disconnect before proceeding, and the database will be shut down.
 No instance recovery is needed during this next startup.

 Issue the command SHUTDOWN with an IMMEDIATE clause to shut down a database immediately.